 Clarice

 Clarice was the only red Baldie in a herd of black Baldies. a Baldie is an Angus Hereford cross. they are called Baldies because they have white faces while their bodies are usually either red or black.
 The other cows picked on her when she was a calf.
 They wouldn’t let her eat and drive her further into the woods.
 The farmer was worried she’d be attacked by predators.
-We’ve had Clarice for around 3 years now.
-Adopted staying at rescue until fencing built at new home.
+We had Clarice for around 3 years.
+Adopted!

 Tank and Christmas